 An urban industrial kitchen pairs a reclaimed wood island with metal counter stools, minimal open shelving, and unique pendants.

 If a client wanted this style in their home, I’d start with the “bones” – no floral wallpaper or wainscotting allowed!
-I’d choose furniture that mixed rustic wood with metal, as this unique bookshelf.
-This style allows for really unique side chairs and tables, which are fun to source at estate sales.
-I’d add in minimalist metal pendants, and a rug to warm up the polished concrete or hardwood floors.
-I’d have a lot of fun sourcing great contemporary art for the walls, too!
-Just look up to see some great examples of this dark, moody furniture style.
+I’d choose furniture that mixed rustic wood with metal as this unique bookshelf.
+This style provides for unique side chairs and tables, which are fun to source at estate sales.
+I’d add minimalist metal pendants and a rug to warm up the polished concrete or hardwood floors.
+I’d also have a lot of fun sourcing great contemporary art for the walls!
+Look up to see some great examples of this dark, moody furniture style.

 If you’re inspired by these on-trend styles and are ready to start decorating, email us today!